Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

 Background for which the \Dp candidate is an accidental track combination from different sources is rejected by employing a Boosted Decision Tree (BDT)~\cite{Breiman,AdaBoost} implemented in the TMVA toolkit~\cite{Hocker:2007ht,*TMVA4}.
-The BDT is trained to distinguish simulated \DpTauNu signal decays from background, which is modelled using data selected with $\Km\pip\pip$ invariant mass outside the range 1840--1900\mevcc.
+The BDT is trained to distinguish simulated \DpTauNu decays as a proxy for the semitauonic signal from background, which is modelled using data selected with $\Km\pip\pip$ invariant mass outside the range 1840--1900\mevcc.
 The BDT features include kinematic and geometric information about the \Dp candidate as well as track quality variables for the decay products.
-The BDT requirement is optimised by maximising the metric $S/\sqrt{S+B}$, where $S$ is the expected number of signal decays in simulation and $B$ is the amount of background extrapolated from the mass sidebands in the data.
+The BDT requirement is optimised by maximising the metric $S/\sqrt{S+B}$, where $S$ is the expected number of signal decays from simulation and $B$ is the amount of background extrapolated from the mass sidebands in the data.
 This requirement is 97\% efficient for the signal and rejects 35\% of the background.

 Although the decay \DstpTauNu, where $D^{*+}\to D^{+}\piz$, is a signal channel in this analysis, the selection is optimised for the \DpTauNu decay and therefore an isolation requirement is imposed based on neutral calorimeter objects, typically produced in partially-reconstructed background decays.
 A dedicated BDT is trained to discriminate between \DpTauNu and \DstpTauNu decays, which is referred to as neutral isolation.
 This BDT uses the presence of neutral calorimeter objects in a cone around the \Dp direction and reconstructed $\piz\to\gamma\gamma$ candidates that have an invariant mass consistent with the known $\Dstarp$ mass~\cite{PDG2022}.
+A requirement on the output of this BDT is used to remove 30\% of \DstpTauNu candidates at the expense of 10\% \DpTauNu.
+The marginal gain is due to the large amount of activity in the ECAL from background processes.

-Finally, a BDT-based isolation tool for charged tracks~\cite{LHCb-PAPER-2015-025}, referred to as track isolation, is used to classify all additional tracks in the event based on whether they are consistent with originating from the $B$-decay vertex.
-The three tracks that are most likely to originate from the signal candidate are used to control partially reconstructed backgrounds.
+Finally, a BDT-based isolation tool for charged tracks~\cite{LHCb-PAPER-2015-025}, referred to as track isolation, is used to classify all additional tracks in the event based on whether they are consistent with originating from the signal $B$-decay vertex.
+The three tracks that are most likely to originate from the signal candidate are used to control partially reconstructed backgrounds via a set of requirements on the BDT response that define isolation regions, described below.